egreenberg7/shabbatonhackathon/src/Signup.md

 # Sign-up Form

-Please register [here](https://forms.gle/f4xU16YbULzrtFpJA).
-Due to limits on how many people we can host this fall, we will inform you by September 29 latest if we are able to have you at the Hackathon.
-Earlier sign-ups will be given priority.
+Please register interest here [here](https://forms.gle/6kzGb8ZTMYhrCHvs5).
+We will reach out to you once dates are finalized.
+Teams that fill out the registration form earlier will be given priority, and we have limited capacity.
+Thanks!